Blue-Cheesecake/Mini-App-Projects/README.md

 # Mini-App-Projects

 The repository for store the mobile application projects.
-The objective is for only practicing to build an mobile applications whether iOS and Android.
-In he future, It would probably contains more about mobile, desktop, watchOS, or even tvOS applications.
+The objective is for only practicing to build the mobile applications both iOS and Android.
+In the future, It would probably contains more about mobile, desktop, watchOS, or even tvOS applications.

 Currently, I'm using Swift language to develop an iOS application on iphone mobile.
 I hope would learn another tools and languages such as React-Native, Flutter, Kotlin to develop brand new mobile applications.